Nilpotency of skew braces and multipermutation solutions of the Yang-Baxter equation: Generating sets of annihilator nilpotent skew braces

-\begin{defn} Let $B$ be a skew brace and $H$ a sub skew brace.
-We call the largest sub skew brace $N$ of $B$ such that $H$ is an ideal in $N$, the idealizer of $H$ in $B$.
-We denote this by $I(H)$. \end{defn} Note that $I(H)$ can also be characterized as the largest sub skew brace $A$ of $B$ such that $A*H \subseteq H$, $H*A \subseteq H$ and $\left[H,A\right]_+ \subseteq H$.
+If it exists, then $I(H)$ can also be characterized as the largest sub skew brace $A$ of $B$ such that $A*H \subseteq H$, $H*A \subseteq H$ and $\left[H,A\right]_+ \subseteq H$.
 These conditions remind of the notions of idealizer within ring theory and the normalizer within group theory.
-Using the length of the annihilator chain, the proof of the following proposition is straightforward, hence it is omitted.
+The following proposition does not use the idealizer.
+Using the length of the annihilator chain, the proof is straightforward, hence it is omitted.

-\begin{pro} Let $B$ be a skew brace. \begin{enumerate} \item If $B$ is annihilator nilpotent, then every sub skew brace $A$ has a subideal chain, i.e. there exists a chain of sub skew braces $A=H_1 \subseteq H_2 \subseteq... \subseteq H_n=B $ with $H_i$ an ideal of $H_{i+1}$. \item If every sub skew brace has a subideal chain, then every proper sub skew brace is strictly contained in its idealizer.
+\begin{pro} Let $B$ be a skew brace. \begin{enumerate} \item If $B$ is annihilator nilpotent, then every sub skew brace $A$ has a subideal chain, i.e. there exists a chain of sub skew braces $A=H_1 \subseteq H_2 \subseteq... \subseteq H_n=B $ with $H_i$ an ideal of $H_{i+1}$. \item If every sub skew brace has a subideal chain, then every proper sub skew brace is an ideal in a strictly larger sub skew brace of $B$.
 In particular, in this case every maximal sub skew brace is an ideal. \end{enumerate} \end{pro}

 If $B$ is a skew brace and $S$ is a subset of $B$ we write $(S)$ to denote the ideal of $B$ generated by $S$.
 Recall from \cite{MR4256133} the following result: the intersection of all maximal ideals of a skew brace $B$ equals the set of non-generating elements $b$ of $B$, i.e. if the ideal $(S \cup \{b\}) = B$ then the ideal $(S) = B$, for each subset $S \subseteq B$.
 This set is denoted by $\Rad(B)$ and is called the radical of $B$.
 If there do not exist maximal ideals, then, by definition, $\Rad(B)=B$. \begin{cor} Let $B$ be an annihilator nilpotent skew brace.
 Then every maximal sub brace skew brace is an ideal and $\Rad(B)$ is the intersection of all maximal sub skew braces. \end{cor} Note that, with a similar proof as in the equivalent characterizations of the Frattini subgroup, one can see that the intersection of all maximal sub skew braces coincides with the set of non-generating elements as skew brace.
 Here, a non-generating element as skew brace is an element $x$ of a skew brace $B$ such that for any subset $S$ of $B$ one has that the sub skew brace generated by $S \cup \left\lbrace x \right\rbrace$ is $B$ implies that the sub skew brace generated by $S$ is $B$.